progmaticlab/outdated-tf-devstack/README.md

 ## Installation configuration

 Contrail Networking is deployed with Kubernetes as orchestrator by default.
-You can select OpenStack as orchestrator with environment variables before installation:
+You can select OpenStack as orchestrator with environment variables before installation.

 ```
+export ORCHESTRATOR=openstack
-export ORCHESTRATOR=kubernetes
+export OPENSTACK_VERSION=queens
 ./start
 ```

+OpenStack version may be selected from queens (default), ocata or rocky.

 ## Building step